A stranger is asking a child for help

 I had a piano.
-A huge, glossy black instrument had arrived the day before and was sitting in my room unwrapped.
+A huge, glossy instrument has been delivered the day before and was sitting in my room unwrapped.

 Such a bummer – I couldn’t play.
 The sound was discordant – it needed tuning.

-Mom said someone from the music company would come in the evening to adjust the strings.
+Mom said someone from the music company should come in the evening to fix it.
 What?
-I had to wait another day?
+I had to wait for another day?

-I was back home from school doing my homework.
+I was in my room doing my homework.

 The doorbell rang, the dog was barking.